theoxylo/node-gdsn/README.md

 })
 ```

-### To extract trade items from a CIN stream:
+### To extract all trade items from a CIN stream:
   * large CIN files may be 10+ MB and contain hundreds of items
-  * this approach uses a callback to deliver the complete array of items
+  * this approach uses a callback to pass the complete array of items after the stream has endedh

 ```js
 var Gdsn = require('gdsn')